We recommend an accredited homeschool program!

 Accredited homeschool programs, especially ones with multiple accreditations, have some additional expenses to acquire and maintain accreditation.
 We believe it is worth the additional cost for a well accredited program.

-Two distance learning options that offer an accredited homeschool program:
+A popular distance learning example that offers an accredited homeschool program: Southeast Academy

 We recommend these two larger nationwide PreK-12th grade schools mainly because they meet or surpass our “Ten points to review before choosing a homeschool program”.
 They are a financial value for the benefits they provide.
 Both of these schools have regional accreditations recognized by states, counties, and districts, plus have a separate private school accreditation.
 Both have been in existence over 30 years each.
 They use a Christian worldview curriculum for building character and traditional values.
 Although they are both PreK-12th, they offer price and support options for 3rd-8th grades to meet varied needs.
 They use booklets for PreK-2nd that dovetails into an online format at 3rd grade, plus offer some combination booklet and online options for 3rd through middle school.
 An annual achievement test is included in tuition for most grades.
 They offer “no credit check” payment options.
 Most importantly, they diagnose new students for any missing concept mastery, then use a custom plan to correct any problems.